UoS-Darwin-Team-Pi/bdikit-beaker/README.md

 > [!IMPORTANT]
 > To activate the agent, click on the top-left button to open the "Configure Context" window, select the `pi_context`, and then click "Apply".
 This will start a kernel with access to the HarPiContext agent.

-- HarPi uses a [fork](https://github.com/UoS-Darwin-Team-Pi/bdi-kit) of BDI-kit for various bugfixes.

 ## 🎬 Demo